mesosphere/dcos-docs-site/pages/ksphere/konvoy/partner-solutions/portworx/index.md

     konvoy up
     ```

-When complete, you should see in the add-ons listed also those that require persistent storage, e.g prometheus, elasticsearch, and so forth.
+When complete, you should see in the add-ons listed also those that require persistent storage, such as Prometheus, Elasticsearch, and so forth.

 ### Verify

 1. Check that in the `kubeaddons` and `velero` namespaces all persistent volume claims got created successfully.

-1. Launch from the ops portal graphana or kibana and see that you actually get data.
+1. Launch from the ops portal grafana or kibana and see that you actually get data.

-1. Use `port-forwarding` to access `lighthouse` the Portworx console via your browser on [localhost:8080](localhost:8080).
-You should find the volumes create by the persistent volume claims also here.
+1. Use `port-forwarding` to access `lighthouse` on the Portworx console via your browser on [localhost:8080](localhost:8080).
+You should find the volumes created by the persistent volume claims also here.

     ```bash
     kubectl port-forward service/px-lighthouse 8080:80 -n kube-system
     ```